Ammunition Coding System - A Revolutionary Way to Identify Bullets

 Does the ACS violate our Second Amendment rights?

-No. However, every effort should be used to be sensitive to the objections of gun rights advocates.
+- No. However, every effort should be used to be sensitive to the objections of gun rights advocates.
 The information that retailers obtain about the bullet purchaser should not be available to anyone but law enforcement.
-How does the system get implemented?

-As with most gun related laws, each state or country will need to legislate the requirement that the ACS be used.
+- As with most gun related laws, each state or country will need to legislate the requirement that the ACS be used.
 Our system of coding will allow an almost infinite number of codes and is easily understood.
 By requiring the use of our Coding System, each area will assure that there are no conflicts between manufacturers.
 A common system of coding will prevent duplication between areas, and avoid making the manufacturers implement several different coding systems.
-How many unique codes are available?

 We could also use five characters for some bullets increasing the number of bullets before duplication to 744 trillion.